apache/gravitino/docs/jdbc-oceanbase-catalog.md

 ### Table operations

 :::note
+The OceanBase catalog does not support creating partitioned tables in the current version.
+:::

 Refer to [Manage Relational Metadata Using Gravitino](./manage-relational-metadata-using-gravitino.md#table-operations) for more details.
-:::

 #### Alter table operations